 While this idea isn’t new, businesses have discovered one of the major roadblocks with cloud apps is data silos.

 What are data silos?
-Think about the various apps you use, for example a CRM, marketing automation tool, and customer support platforms.
+Think about the various apps you use, for example a CRM, marketing automation tool, and the customer support platforms.
 Data flows into these apps and then stays in those apps.
 Because the data isn’t integrated with the other apps, what you end up with is a fractured view of your customer database.
 It’s not great news for the monthly report.

 You might try and work around data silos by using import/export operations, PhP scripts, or manually transferring the data between one app to another.
 But the problem with this is you’ll be constantly busy managing your data, rather than analyzing it. found that 85% of businesses that use these ad-hoc data management solutions face significant roadblocks like duplicate and obsolete data.